maxwell-k/vimfiles/tests/manual/README.md

 Install Homebrew following <https://brew.sh/>; including adding to `~/.zshrc`

-Commands to install required prerequisites and to symlink `node` and `npm` to Node JS 22:
+Commands to install necessary prerequisites and to symlink `node` and `npm` to Node JS 22:

     brew install ansible uv node@22 \